qixin5/ssFix/expt0/patch/ssFix/README.md

 # Patch

 **Chart 1 (Valid)**
-> The faulty program works incorrect both when `dataset` is and is not `null`.
-The patched program by developer works correct both when `dataset` is and is not `null`.
-The generated patch deletes the faulty if-statement.
+> The faulty program works incorrectly both when `dataset` is and is not `null`.
+The patched program by developer works correctly both when `dataset` is and is not `null`.
+The generated patch deletes the body of the faulty if-statement (which essentially deletes the faulty if-statement).
 Now it works fine when `dataset` is not `null`, but still works incorrectly when `dataset` is `null`.
-Since the patched program makes the test suite pass and does not introduce regressions, we consider the patch as **valid** .
+Since the patched program makes the test suite pass and does not introduce regressions, we consider the patch as **valid**.

 **Chart 20 (Correct)**
 > The generated patch is both syntactically and semantically identical to the developer patch.